mishave/COIT11222/Week7/Question3.md

 ## `main.py`

 This file contains the main script which uses the `Book` class to create book objects and perform file operations.
-Here is the code along with the detailed explanation:

 ```python
 from book import Book